-Equipment Personnel Head Office Areas of Operation 901 Power Units 1,538 Winnipeg, MB Ontario Alberta 1,710 Trailers Manitoba
+Equipment Personnel Head Office Areas of Operation 992 Power Units 1,683 Winnipeg, MB Ontario Alberta 1,916 Trailers Manitoba

 Gardewine was acquired by Mullen Group in 2015 and is our largest Business Unit.
+On January 1, 2022, Courtesy and Harris were integrated into Gardewine.

-Gardewine provides a comprehensive range of transportation services, conducting its operations through a network of 35 owned and leased terminals.
+Gardewine provides a comprehensive range of transportation services, conducting its operations through a network of 38 owned and leased terminals.
 Gardewine provides regional scheduled LTL, Ambient transportation, truckload and specialized truckload services primarily in Manitoba and Ontario and is one of the largest transportation carriers in Canada.
 With over 65 years of experience, Gardewine has also grown into a leading regional LTL provider in Canada.

 Gardewine is comprised of the following businesses: Gardewine North (LTL and truckload services), Northern Cartage (contract hauling with dedicated long distance or local cartage services), Northern Deck (truckload and LTL open deck hauling), Northern Bulk (transportation and handling of bulk commodities and products related to the forestry and mining industry), Northern Logistics (logistics services) and Winnipeg Moving (moving and storage services).
-Gardewine is a SmartWay certified carrier.
+Gardewine is a SmartWay partner.

-Equipment Personnel Head Office Areas of Operation 138 Power Units 234 Edmonton, AB Northern Alberta Northwest Territories 339 Trailers Northeastern British Columbia
+Equipment Personnel Head Office Areas of Operation 130 Power Units 235 Edmonton, AB Northern Alberta Northwest Territories 327 Trailers Northeastern British Columbia

-Grimshaw Trucking L.P. ("Grimshaw"), through its predecessor companies, was acquired by Mullen Group in 1995 and is known as "Your Gateway to the North[®]".
+Grimshaw Trucking L.P. ("Grimshaw"), through its predecessor companies, was acquired by Mullen Group in 1995 and is known as "Your Gateway to the North[®]"1.

 Grimshaw provides regional scheduled LTL deliveries of freight of all kinds to communities in northern Alberta, British Columbia and the Northwest Territories.
 Grimshaw maintains a network of 19 service centers, of which five are operated by independent agencies.
 In addition, Grimshaw provides project logistics services to meet the winter road demands of the diamond mine operators in the Northwest Territories.
-Grimshaw is a SmartWay certified carrier.
+Grimshaw is a SmartWay partner.